Archive Organization

 The glx validate command performs comprehensive validation:

-# Validate entire repository (recommended - checks all cross-references)
+# Validate entire archive (recommended - checks all cross-references)

 glx validate